-FMO has a funding need in 2017 of EUR 1.0 to 2 billion.
+FMO has a funding need of EUR 1 to 2 billion.
 FMO strives to achieve diversification in the markets, geography, investor types and tenor of its funding.
 FMO funds itself in public markets and through private placements.

 Treasury has defined the EUR and USD market as the strategic funding markets for FMO.
 Furthermore, we attract funding in various currencies under our Issuance Programmes.
 FMO follows a policy of duration matching, which means that the tenor of our assets must be matched with the tenor of our liabilities.

 The Agreement with the Dutch State includes two important articles from an investor point of view: